Garlon 600

 INNOVA TRICLOPYR 600 HERBICIDESYNGENTA CROP PROTECTION PTY LIMITEDEC

-KENSO AGCARE TRICLOPYR 600 HERBICIDEKENSO CORPORATION (M) SDN.
-BHD.EC
+KENSO AGCARE TRICLOPYR 600 HERBICIDEKENSO CORPORATION (M) SDN BHDEC

-MELON 600 HERBICIDEOSPRAY PTY LTDEC
+MELON 600 HERBICIDEAGVANTAGE PTY LTDEC

 NUFARM INVADER 600 HERBICIDENUFARM AUSTRALIA LIMITEDEC